Membership sites can get complicated. There can be a lot of moving parts. A lot of… plumbing.

 - Some Nifty Customizations On The Backend to Make Things Easier

-And I'm always making things better.
-Or at least, I see it that way. 🙂 As I built it, I didn't want it to look like a regular blog.
+And I’m always making things better.
+Or at least, I see it that way. 🙂 The, as I built it, I didn’t want it to look like a regular blog.
 I wanted it to be the focal point for all business for the Blog Marketing Academy.
-I wanted it to look like a training & community portal... not a blog.
+I wanted it to look like a training & community portal… not a blog.

 There are some custom components to it (like the credit system) that I can get into later.
 But, I can talk about the tools used to make it work here.
 Later, I can talk about how to make those tools do what they do.